 Choosing accessories is the perfect way to create new styles while keeping your packing minimalist.
 Pack 2-3 scarves and a similar number of necklaces, some statement, some subtle, and you’ll be amazed how different your outfits can look with these small space items.

-Feel free to ask us or your chosen boat owner-operator for their tips according to your booking.
+Back on board , feel free to ask us or your chosen boat owner-operator for their packing tips according to your destination and itinerary.